ncn-foreigners/jointCalib/README.md

 - calibration of quantiles,
 - calibration of quantiles and totals,
-- calibration using stadard calibration, empirical likelihood and entropy balancing method.
+- calibration using standard calibration, empirical likelihood and entropy balancing method.

 Further plans:

 - generalized calibration via `sampling::gencalib`,
 - calibrated / covariate balancing propensity score,
-- calibration for Gini and other metrices,
+- calibration for Gini and other metrics,
 - observational studies / causal inference
 - …

 ## Funding

-Work on this package is supported by the the National Science Center, OPUS 22 grant no. 2020/39/B/HS4/00941.
+Work on this package is supported by the the National Science Centre, OPUS 22 grant no. 2020/39/B/HS4/00941.

 ## Installation